 • Checking of heart, lungs, abdomen, ears, nose, and throat

 • Evaluate posture, joint, strength, and flexibility

-Whether your child suffers from physical constraints, or deficiency disorders, 203 – URGENT CARE assures a thorough and precise examination.
-By taking precautionary and preventative measures, you can protect your child from common colds, flu, and other medical problems.
+Furthermore, whether your child suffers from physical constraints, or deficiency disorders, as a result, DOCS Urgent Care assures a thorough and precise examination.
+Most noteworthy, by taking precautionary and preventative measures, you can protect your child from common colds, flu, and other medical problems.

 • Hepatitis A (Adult)